IrunguMunene/ASP.Net-Core-CRUD-with-MongoDb/README.md

 the test requirements.

 Clicking the Employees link will load the Employee list displaying any employees added.
-Clicking the Task 2 Solution will show the solution to the 2nd task in the test.

 The code core functions are mostly in the following C# files; BaseRepository, EmployeeRepository and EmployeeController.
 I have endeavoured to showcase as much as I can my coding skills.
 The react part of the application is found under ClientApp.
 On StartUp.cs under the ConfigureServices function,